Tearsheet

 Erez Raphael, Chief Executive Officer

-Chen Franco-Yehuda assumed the role of Chief Financial Officer, Treasurer, and Secretary at DarioHealth on May 15, 2025.
-She brings extensive financial leadership experience, particularly within the healthcare and life sciences sectors.
-Previously, she served as CFO, Treasurer, and Secretary at Pluri Inc., a global biotech company.
-In this role, she was responsible for financial strategy, investor relations, legal affairs, and significant cross-border transactions, including securing substantial capital through various fundraising rounds and driving merger and acquisition activities.
-Ms. Franco-Yehuda was honored with the Israeli CFO Excellence Award in January 2025.
-Her career began as an Audit/Assurance Manager at PwC, and she is a licensed CPA in Israel.
+Chen Franco-Yehuda is slated to become DarioHealth's Chief Financial Officer, Treasurer, and Secretary, effective May 15, 2025.
+She brings extensive financial leadership experience, with a strong background in corporate finance, capital markets, and strategic growth initiatives within publicly traded companies in the healthcare and life sciences sectors.
+Prior to joining DarioHealth, Ms. Franco-Yehuda was the Chief Financial Officer, Treasurer, and Secretary at Pluri Inc. (Nasdaq, TASE: PLUR), a global biotech company.
+In her previous role, she was instrumental in leading financial strategy, investor relations, legal affairs, significant cross-border transactions, securing substantial capital through public and private fundraising, executing non-dilutive funding agreements, and driving merger and acquisition initiatives.

 Steven Nelson, President & Chief Commercial Officer